TylerMclaughlin/wav_clustering_workflow/readme.md

 #### optional R packages :

 These R packages are for exploratory data visualization.
-The 909 benchmark below uses them to plot the clustered feature heatmap and dimensionality reduction. (see script `visualize_clusters_and_umap.R`).  `R` and this script are not required to use this tool to cluster and organize audio samples.
+The 909 benchmark below uses them to plot the clustered feature heatmap and dimensionality reduction. (see script `visualize_clusters_and_umap.R`).  `R` and this script are not required to use this tool for its basic purposes: clustering and organizing audio samples.

 * `data.table`